Sometimes life takes you where you don’t want to go.

 I realized my list was helping me in so many ways.
 It was helping me get to know the city, as I researched new things to do and places to go.
 It was making me happy because I always had something to look forward to.
 And it was helping me make friends, which was a side benefit that I hadn’t seen coming!

 As time goes by, I check more-and-more things off my list—like a Sixers game with my cousin Janice (free tickets courtesy of her daughter who is a Sixers dancer); a trip to creepy Eastern State Penitentiary, the Mutter Museum (also creepy!) and a Phillies game—all with my friend Beth who travels from Alaska to visit me; an evening at Spruce Harbor Park with my friend Margie; and an afternoon at PAFA* with my friend Barb.
-As I check things off the list, I keep adding more, which means that even though our “short-term” stay has now lasted nine years, it looks like I’ll never run out of fun things to do.
+As I check things off the list, I keep adding more, which means that even though our “short-term” stay has now lasted eight years, it looks like I’ll never run out of fun things to do.

 The longer I live, the better I understand that happiness is a choice; that when I look for the good in a place or a situation, I can usually find it; and that cultivating friendships can make any place feel like home.